 Control and prevention

 There are strict controls in place to prevent infected pigs being imported into the UK.
 Causes of infection include other recently infected pigs and also potentially from waste food feeding.
 Feeding food waste containing animal products to pigs is illegal in the UK.
 Pig keepers should be vigilant to ensure pigs are not inadvertently given access to waste food containing animal products.

 There is no vaccine for SVD.

-Once indentified the disease would be dealt with in the same way as FMD, i.e. slaughter of infected herds and thorough cleansing and disinfection.
+Once identified the disease would be dealt with in the same way as FMD, i.e. slaughter of infected herds and thorough cleansing and disinfection.

 This is a Notifiable Disease.
-If you suspect that an animal has SVD, you must report it to your local Animal Health and Veterinary Laboratories Agency (AHVLA) office immediately:
+If you suspect that an animal has SVD, you must report it to your local Animal and Plant Health Agency (APHA) office immediately:

 North Wales: 01286 674144 (Night line: 01286 674144)

 South Wales: 01267 245400 (Night line: 07000 780144)